Semantic-Modelling-World/Data-Versions/README.md

+# Data Versions
-A repository for explaining how to correctly version (digital) artifacts.
+A repository for explaining how to correctly version (digital) data e.g. software.